jdoxey/bam/documentation/decisions/Front-end.md

 - Quick way to get started with reasonably complex language

 ### CONs
+- Tutorials and examples of using flex and bison with c++ are not straight forward
 - Harder to customise error messages and suggestions for fixes than a hand-crafted parser
 - Need workarounds if coming up against any limitations of LALR(1)